 By default, Mac OS X comes with software that allows users to connect to VPN servers.
 However, unless you run your own server, or are connecting to resources at your place of employment, you won’t be able to secure data with a VPN tunnel.
 For help securing your data with encryption, you’ll need to subscribe to a service that will provide you with a VPN server endpoint.

 Mac systems are more secure than Windows systems.
 However, it’s not really a wise choice to forgo the use of a VPN tunnel, for reasons we’ll discuss later.
-First, let’s take a look at the best VPNs for Mac OS X.
+First, let’s take a look at the best VPN software for Mac OS X.

 List of Best VPNs for Mac in 2017